coachzer/Vehix/readme.rst

 ###################
-Information System for Helping People Fix Their Vehicles
+Vehicle Repair Assistance Information System
 ###################

-Developed by Codeigniter Framework.
+Developed using CodeIgniter Framework.

-CodeIgniter is an Application Development Framework - a toolkit - for people who build web sites using PHP.
-Its goal is to enable you to develop projects much faster than you could if you were writing code from scratch, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
-CodeIgniter lets you creatively focus on your project by minimizing the amount of code needed for a given task.
+CodeIgniter is an Application Development Framework - a toolkit - for individuals who build websites using PHP.
+Its primary aim is to enable faster project development by providing a rich set of libraries for common tasks, as well as a simple interface and logical structure to access these libraries.
+With CodeIgniter, developers can focus on their projects creatively, minimizing the amount of code required for a given task.

 *******************
-Description and Functionalities
+Description and Functionality
 *******************

-This information system, code name: Vehix, is an information system developed in order for people to be able to create topics as well as categories regarding their need to fix their personal vehicle.
-Application allows the users to comment and create a discussion on each topic.
+The information system, codenamed Vehix, is a web-based application designed to assist users in creating and discussing topics related to vehicle repairs.
+The application allows users to create topics and categories, comment on topics, and engage in discussions.
 There are three types of users:

 1. Anonymous User - users that didn’t register an account
  		- Able to visit all of the static pages: